 11. Hair Spray

 This is a secondary item that people can live without but still use.
-The purchase of hair sprays should be dissuaded completely because it contains a lot of chemicals which are toxic to both the environment and to humans.
-The solution is for people to opt for natural sprays which they can make themselves.
+The purchase of hair sprays should be dissuaded completely because it contains a lot of chemicals that are toxic to both the environment and to humans.
+The solution is for people to opt for natural sprays that they can make themselves.
 It will ensure a minimalist and zero waste life.

 13. Cleaning Products

 There is a lot of toxicity in these items which are harmful to the environment both as finished products and during manufacture in their respective factories.
 As such, they should be avoided at all costs, and the homemade manufacture of baking soda be encouraged.
 This cuts off waste from cleaning products by 100%.

 14. Kitchen Sponge